 As you can see, your customers can do many different things with the WooCommerce catalog.
 They can click on a title to view the actual product page (this link can be disabled if needed - see knowledge base).
 They can click on a product category or tag to filter by that category.
 Then they can use the search box to find products.

 Customers can also click on the column headers to order your products by that column - for example, to sort by price.

 Once they've chosen their products, they can easily add them to the cart and buy online.
 Or if you've disabled online ordering in WooCommerce, they can take whatever other actions you desire, such as phoning you to place an order.

 Easily create the ultimate product catalog

-Don’t worry, WooCommerce Product Table comes with many more options to refine your ultimate product catalog.
-For example, you can control how your table is ordered by default, and how may rows appear per page.
+Don't worry, WooCommerce Product Table comes with many more options to refine your ultimate product catalog.
+For example, you can control how your table is ordered by default, and how many rows appear per page.
 You can let customers select quantities and variations directly from the WooCommerce product catalog view.
-Or even add-on options, if you’re using Product Table with the official Product Add-Ons plugin.
+You can add quick view lightboxes.
+Or even add-on options, if you're using Product Table with the official Product Add-Ons plugin.
 You can control the responsive options and how the catalog behaves on different screen sizes.

 The WooCommerce Product Table plugin knowledge base contains full details of what you can do with this simple but powerful plugin.
 In no time, you can create the ultimate product catalog to attract your customers and increase your sales.